nirinA/erfa_python/README.md

 * Python 2.7 - 3.4

-* a C compiler to build the module.
+* C compiler to build the module.

+  . newer version of gcc (4.7+) is prefered.

 --------
 download